xga0/FakeJobPosting/README.md

 # FakeJobPosting
 Kaggle Notebook: https://www.kaggle.com/sean49/fake-job-posting-a-hybrid-nn-classifier \
-A Hybrid Nerual Network Classifier with Oversample Minority Class.
+A Hybrid Neural Network Classifier with Oversample Minority Class.

 ## Oversample Minority Class
 Since the two classes of this dataset are very imbalance, I decided to oversampling the minority class, which can be considered as adding more copies of the minority class.
 Here I used imblearn’s SMOTE (https://imbalanced-learn.readthedocs.io/en/stable/generated/imblearn.over_sampling.SMOTE.html) or Synthetic Minority Oversampling Technique.
 SMOTE uses a nearest neighbors algorithm to generate new and synthetic data for training the model.